-Wheaton Precious Metals: Don't Chase The Stock Here
+Wheaton Precious Metals: Don't Chase The Stock Here (NYSE:WPM)

 Wheaton Precious Metals released its Q1 earnings earlier this month, and the company reported a blow-out quarter with attributable gold-equivalent production [GEO] of 180,000 ounces, putting the company on track for yet another year of record production.
 Unfortunately, the COVID-19 restrictions have somewhat derailed these plans for up to 725,000 GEOs, given that as of May 5th, six of the Wheaton's partner operations were offline, with these being San Dimas, Los Filos, Penasquito, Antamina, Constancia, and Yauliyacu.
 Together, these mines made up over one-third of Wheaton's GEO attributable production the past two fiscal years, so it's highly likely that Q2 is going to be a much softer quarter.
 Having said that, the market tends to look 12 months or more in advance, so I'm not sure the market is too worried about a single quarter hiccup in Q2 for attributable GEO production.
 Instead, the market is more likely to focus on the 5-year guidance plan of 750,000 GEOs a year at solid margins given that gold (GLD) seems to have found a new floor near $1,400/oz, a level that was previously a brick wall of resistance.
 Let's take a look at the two primary contributors to Wheaton's total attributable GEO production below:

-As we can see in the chart above, Vale's (VALE) Salobo Mine has been a massive contributor to Wheaton's bottom-line, averaging over 60,000 GEOs per quarter for the past two years.
+As we can see in the chart above, Vale's (VALE) Salobo Mine has been a massive contributor to Wheaton's bottom line, averaging over 60,000 GEOs per quarter for the past two years.
 While production has been relatively flat since Q2 2018, Vale is more than halfway through completing its Phase 3 Expansion at the gold-copper mine, which is expected to increase capacity by over 20%.
 Given that Wheaton Precious Metals receives 75% of the gold production from Salobo, it's likely that we will see continued attributable GEO growth from Salobo going forward, starting as early as Q1 2022.
 Meanwhile, at Newmont's (NEM) Penasquito Mine, we've seen a steady trend higher in attributable silver-equivalent ounce [SEO] production, with SEO production up from 1.2 million ounces in Q2 2018, to a 2-year high of 2.6 million ounces in Q1 2020.
 Therefore, based on continued outperformance from these two main contributors to attributable GEO production, I don't believe Wheaton will have any trouble reaching its goal of 750,000 GEOs per year from FY-2021 through to FY-2025.
 While the current disruption is a bit of a headache, I expect most operations to be back online and ramping up to full operations by the end of July.

 (Source: YCharts.com, Author's Chart)